 List Tasks in Simple Terms

-In my experience, a bullet-point list of duties helps.
+Clear responsibility lists use concise bullet points to describe core duties in plain language that candidates can scan quickly.
 Candidates can scan each item quickly.
 This keeps them interested and reassures them that they’re reading the right posting.

 What Worked for Me